liangrog/lmdo/README.md

-The existing open source tool sets such as [Apex](https://github.com/apex/apex) and [Serverless](https://github.com/serverless/serverless) have all sorts of limitations and too many abstractions, preventing the flexibility of utilising AWS CloudFormation and other resources.
+The existing open source tool sets such as [Apex](https://github.com/apex/apex) and [Serverless](https://github.com/serverless/serverless) have all sorts of limitations and too many abstractions.
+I understand tools are often opinionated but flexibility should be allowed.

 lmdo allows:

-- Customizing cloud formation templates
+- Use cloud formation templates
+- Use swagger for API Gateway
+- Individually managing AWS resources
-- Utilising Lambda functions for queries to other AWS resources
+- Manage life cycles of AWS Lambda functions
-- Working in a team environment
-- Passing in parameters to CloudFormation templates
+- Bridge Django framework
+- Tail Cloudwatch logs

 Usage
 -----

 Installation

-    $ pip install .
+    $ sudo pip install lmdo

 Create skeleton